Emadkamali/PyBank-Project/README.md

 Ensure the CSV file ("budget_data.csv") is situated in the 'Resources' folder.
 Execute the script ("financial_analysis.py") to generate the financial analysis results.
-Results will be showcased in the command line and archived in the 'assessment' folder as "cashflow_analysis.txt."
+Results will be showcased in the command line and archived in the 'assessment' folder as "financial.analysis.txt."

 # Financial Analysis - PayRoll

 # Introduction

-This Python script evaluates ballot data from the "ballot_info.csv" file, delivering in-depth insights into the electoral outcomes.
+This Python script evaluates ballot data from the "election_data.csv" file, delivering in-depth insights into the electoral outcomes.
 The analysis encompasses total votes, individual candidate outcomes, and the determination of the triumphant candidate.

 # Key Metrics